riolubruh/YABDP4Nitro/README.md

 ### Note for developers and other users

-Please DO NOT sell my plugins, steal code and use it as your own without permission, etc. You may make forks if you want to.
+Please DO NOT sell my plugins, steal code, or use it as your own without permission.
+You may make forks if you want to.
 If you wish to make a pull request, you MAY do so; if you make a pull request do NOT change the authors or version number.